SilverClawsNg/OutScribed/README.md

 #### 4.6.4 Work flow
 * Receives request
 * Gets Account by Username.
-If no record found, throws an exception.
+If null, throws an exception.
 * Compares Passwords.
 If false, throws an exception.
 * Create and attach a new login history
 * Create and attach a new Notification of enum:AccountCreated